tricknotes/suger-pod/README.md

 Bind agrs to variables that start with '@@'.
 (for example: @@name)

-Types of Embeded variable are supprted with String, Number, Boolean and Object.
+Types of Embeded variable are supprted with String, Number, Boolean, Date, RegExp and Object.

 ## Express
 To use with [Express](http://expressjs.com/) and the .coffee extension, simply register the engine: